dkjensen/wc-cart-pdf/README.md

-# WooCommerce - Zoom Integration
+# WooCommerce - Cart PDF

-Sell virtual Zoom webinars with WooCommerce
+Adds ability for users and guests to download their WooCommerce cart as PDF.
+Useful for many cases such as if a user needs a quote before completing purchase.